Red Robin (identity): Jason Todd

 A teaser image released to promote Countdown showed a figure resembling Red Robin among assembled heroes in poses symbolic of their roles in the series.
-After a series of contradictory statements about this figure, executive editor Dan DiDio firmly stated in the July 2007 DC Nation column that the figure is Jason Todd; Todd, a major player in Countdown, has gone under the aliases "Red Hood" and "Robin".
-The Red Robin costume, originally designed by Alex Ross for the 1996 Kingdom Come limited series and worn by Dick Grayson, is seen in Countdown to Final Crisis #16 in the Earth-51 Batman's base of operations.
-In issue #14, Jason dons the Red Robin suit and goes into battle alongside Earth-51's Batman.
-During a battle with a group of Monarch's soldiers, Earth-51 Batman is killed by the Ultraman of Earth-3, deeply affecting Jason.
-In his grief, Jason murders an alternate version of the Joker who mocks his loss, vacating alongside Donna, Ray, and Kyle to the planet Apokolips before Earth-51's destruction.
-After the group is sent back to Earth, Jason leaves the group and returns to his crimefighting ways.
-When the Morticoccus virus is released from Karate Kid's body, Jason is forcibly brought back to the group by Kyle, much to his dismay.
-When the Challengers return to the true Earth, Jason disposes of his Red Robin costume and abandons the rest of the group, though they go on to declare to the monitors that they are now the monitors of the Monitors.
+After a series of contradictory statements about this figure, executive editor Dan DiDio stated that Red Robin was Jason Todd.
+In issue #14 of Countdown, Jason dons the Red Robin suit and goes into battle alongside Earth-51's Batman.
+During a battle with a group of Monarch's soldiers, Earth-51 Batman is killed by Ultraman, with Earth-51 being destroyed shortly afterwards as Jason, Donna Troy, Ray Palmer, and Kyle Rayner escape.
+When the Challengers return to their Earth, Jason disposes of his Red Robin costume and abandons the group.

 Ulysses Armstrong

 During the Scattered Pieces tie in to the Batman R.I.P. storyline, a new Red Robin appears, at first only as a glimmering image following Robin (Tim Drake) and suspected to have stolen a briefcase of money from the Penguin.
 Tim initially suspects Jason Todd of reprising his Red Robin persona.
 However, Jason claims innocence, supposing that someone may have stolen his suit when he discarded it earlier.
-The new Red Robin breaks up a scuffle between Tim and Jason, and later is revealed to be Ulysses Armstrong.
-He has come into possession of the Red Robin costume worn by Jason Todd, and uses it as part of a campaign of psychological warfare against Tim Drake.
-More formidable than ever, he is revealed to be holding Lonnie Machin, a former vigilante, hostage and to have commandeered the latter's identity as "Anarky".
-Where Machin's approach as Anarky had been to cause social change, Armstrong's approach bordered more on psychotic and meaningless acts of chaos and destruction.
-Armstrong later changes costumes when he reveals himself to be the new Anarky, and after being severely burned in an explosion, an embattled Tim Drake dons the less-revealing Red Robin costume to hide his wounds (he later returns to his standard uniform).
+The new Red Robin breaks up a scuffle between Tim and Jason, and is later revealed to be Ulysses Armstrong, who is using Jason's Red Robin suit as part of a campaign of psychological warfare against Tim Drake.
+Armstrong later changes costumes when he reveals himself to be the new Anarky.
+After being severely burned in an explosion, Tim Drake takes the Red Robin suit to hide his wounds.